skellis46/slipbox/improvisation and the threshold of the self.md

 ---

-# The Threshold of the Self: Dancing and Non-dual Awareness
+# Threshold of the Self: Dancing and Non-dual Awareness

 keywords: dancing, improvisation, non-dual awareness, consciousness